Swift Water Rescue

 NEFDA Hazardous Materials Response Team

-A few select highly trained firefighters from the Bedford Fire Department are members of the NEFDA Hazardous Materials Response Team.
-This team consists of members from each city within the NEFDA organization with North Hills Fire Department being the host city for the HAZMAT truck.
-Primary roles include responding to spills and releases of hazardous chemicals, hazardous materials cleanup, and utilizing advanced instrumentation to identify meth labs working in conjunction with the Police Department.
+A few select highly-trained Bedford firefighters are members of the Northeast Fire Department Association Hazardous Materials Response Team.
+The NEFDA's primary roles include responding to spills and releases of hazardous chemicals, hazardous materials cleanup, and identify meth labs using advanced instrumentation while working in conjunction with police.